19-Day North India & Holi Festival

 Tonight you’ll be rolling up your sleeves and getting some serious Rajasthani cooking done, before dining with your teacher-hosts in their tranquil yard.

-Upon arrival, we’ll have dinner together in a well-regarded local restaurant.
+Upon arrival, you’ll have dinner together in a well-regarded local restaurant.

 Mehrangarh Fort is monumental in both size and impression.
 Perched on a hill with 36-metre-high walls, in the mid-15th century, this fort was the protection of the City of Jodhpur.
 Explore the series of palaces and ornamental courtyards on the inside.